 34.)
 Repeat this process for the front right side.

-Turn on the Battery Pack(or USB Power) to test the front lights are working OK
+Turn on the Power ON to test the front lights are working OK

 35.)
 Take the remaining 30cm Connecting Cable and connect it to the 6-port expansion board.
 Leave the other end as is as we will connect this later.